 You cannot help where you live or who lives next door to you.
 Bad neighbors run off buyers with their eyesore lawns and loud, nosy personalities.

-Sell Nightmares to an Investor, aka The Dream Sale
+Sell Your Nightmares to an Investor, aka The Dream Sale

-Real estate investors will buy properties, with cash, in any location in any condition.
+Real estate investors will buy properties with cash by giving you a cash offer for your house in any location in any condition.
 The house can be damaged, rundown, or a hoarding space – they will buy it “as-is.”
-Investors also void traditional sale warranties and inspections, and pay all closing costs and additional sale fees.
+Investors also void traditional sale warranties and inspections and pay all closing costs and additional sale fees.

 You can walk away from your problem property in less than 30 days, forgo home seller nightmares, and use the cash proceeds for a down payment on your new dream home.